+ART 204 - Printmaking Studio 4cr

+This studio course offers a further exploration of processes of relief and intaglio printmaking learned in Art 117 Intaglio Printmaking I and 118 Relief Printmaking I, and may include color relief printing, letterpress techniques, photo intaglio, and silkscreen.
+Students are encouraged to go into depth in a chosen medium or combine various printmaking media in their work, as well as produce a portfolio of prints that includes a series of conceptually related pieces.
+The course includes individual and group critiques as well as outside research on print artists, techniques and the history of printmaking.
+Prerequisite: Art 117 Intaglio Printmaking I or Art 118 Relief Printmaking I, or permission of instructor.

-ART 206 - Ceramics II 4cr This course is a continuation of ART 106 with an emphasis on learning glaze formulation, the practice of firing kilns, and refining skills in hand-building or throwing.
-Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. $\Delta$ Artistic Expression Prerequisite: ART 106 Introduction to Ceramics.
-ART 208 - Papermaking II 2cr This course is a continuation of ART 108 Papermaking I and emphasizes gaining control over formation, surface, weight, color, and consistency of batches.
+ART 206 - Ceramics II 4cr

+This course is a continuation of ART 106 with an emphasis on learning glaze formulation, the practice of firing kilns, and refining skills in hand-building or throwing.
+Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. Δ Artistic Expression Prerequisite: ART 106 Introduction to Ceramics.

+ART 208 - Papermaking II 2cr

+This course is a continuation of ART 108 Papermaking I and emphasizes gaining control over formation, surface, weight, color, and consistency of batches.
 Students also explore advanced processes, e.g. hand beating, watermarks, shaped deckles, and lamination.
 Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time.
-Partially satisfies $\Delta$ Artistic Expression Prerequisite: ART 108 Papermaking I.
+Partially satisfies Δ Artistic Expression Prerequisite: ART 108 Papermaking I.

 ART 209 - Photography II 4cr

 This course is a continuation of ART 109, with an emphasis on the use of photography as an artistic medium.
 Technical instruction facilitates the development of personal vision.
 Topics include lighting, toning, advanced processing, print finishing, image sequencing, and presentation techniques.
 Aspects of the history of photography and the work of contemporary photographers are examined.
 Students must have a 35mm camera with manual controls and are required to purchase film and photo paper.
-Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time.
+Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. Δ Artistic Expression Prerequisite: ART 109 Photography I or permission of instructor.

-$\Delta$ Artistic Expression

-Prerequisite: ART 109 Photography I.

-ART 213 - Sculpture II 4cr This course focuses on developing skills and concepts learned in ART 113.
+ART 213 - Sculpture II 4cr

+This course focuses on developing skills and concepts learned in ART 113.
 Particular emphasis is placed on reductive and additive techniques, such as stone carving and clay work.
 Ideas and issues concerning art and sculpture are introduced in both historical and contemporary contexts.
-Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. $\Delta$ Artistic Expression Prerequisite: ART 113 Introduction to Sculpture or permission on instructor.
-ART 216 - Drawing II 4cr This course covers the development of skills to represent pictorial form from representation to abstraction.
+Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. Δ Artistic Expression Prerequisite: ART 113 Introduction to Sculpture or permission of instructor.

+ART 216 - Drawing II 4cr

+This course covers the development of skills to represent pictorial form from representation to abstraction.
 Compositional organization is stressed as well, giving students a wide range of pictorial possibilities.
 Students base finished drawings on direct observation.
 A variety of materials will be used in this course.
-Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time.
-A Artistic Expression Prerequisite: ART 116 Drawing I.
+Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. Δ Artistic Expression

+Prerequisite: ART 116 Drawing I.